aausch/backup_and_scp/README.md

     mkdir backup
     mkdir backup/archive

-Edit .publish_conf, and enter values that are appropriate for you (ie, use a directory other than "backup" if that's what you entered above)
+Edit *.publish_conf*, and enter values that are appropriate for you (ie, use a directory other than "backup" if that's what you entered above)
-Edit filestocopy, and enter the names of the files that you're looking to use this script on
+Edit *filestocopy*, and enter the names of the files that you're looking to use this script on

 try the script like so: